Black-box Backdoor Defense via Zero-shot Image Purification: Abstract

 \section{Abstract}

-Backdoor attacks inject poisoned data into the training set, resulting in misclassification of the poisoned samples during model inference.
-Defending against such attacks is challenging, especially in real-world black-box settings where only model predictions are available.
-In this paper, we propose a novel backdoor defense framework that can effectively defend against various attacks through zero-shot image purification (ZIP).
-Our proposed framework can be applied to black-box models without requiring any internal information about the poisoned model or any prior knowledge of the clean/poisoned samples.
-Our defense framework involves a two-step process.
-First, we apply a linear transformation on the poisoned image to destroy the trigger pattern.
+Backdoor attacks inject poisoned samples into the training data, resulting in the misclassification of the poisoned input during a model's deployment.
+Defending against such attacks is challenging, especially for real-world black-box models where only query access is permitted.
+In this paper, we propose a novel defense framework against backdoor attacks through Zero-shot Image Purification (ZIP).
+Our framework can be applied to poisoned models without requiring internal information about the model or any prior knowledge of the clean/poisoned samples.
+Our defense framework involves two steps.
+First, we apply a linear transformation (e.g., blurring) on the poisoned image to destroy the backdoor pattern.
 Then, we use a pre-trained diffusion model to recover the missing semantic information removed by the transformation.
-In particular, we design a new reverse process using the transformed image to guide the generation of high-fidelity purified images, which can be applied in zero-shot settings.
-We evaluate our ZIP backdoor defense framework on multiple datasets with different kinds of attacks.
+In particular, we design a new reverse process by using the transformed image to guide the generation of high-fidelity purified images, which works in zero-shot settings.
+We evaluate our ZIP framework on multiple datasets with different types of attacks.
 Experimental results demonstrate the superiority of our ZIP framework compared to state-of-the-art backdoor defense baselines.
 We believe that our results will provide valuable insights for future defense methods for black-box models.
+Our code is available at \url{https://github.com/sycny/ZIP}.